operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

 # Derive minimal ServiceAccount required for ClusterExtension Installation and Management

+OLM v1 does not have permission to install extensions on a cluster by default.
+In order to install a [supported bundle](../refs/supported-extensions.md), OLM must be provided a ServiceAccount configured with the appropriate permissions.
+For more information, see the provided ServiceAccount [documentation](./provided-serviceaccount.md).

-OLMv1 does not provide cluster admin privileges by default for installing cluster extensions.
-This document will explain how to derive the required RBAC configuration for a provided service account.
+This document serves as a guide for how to derive the RBAC necessary to install a bundle.

 The ServiceAccount is specified in the ClusterExtension manifest as shown below: